kriti-sc/paytm-interview-challenge/README.md

 ```

 Once all this is done, you are good to go.
 Run the Java class https://github.com/sriramvcs/paytm-interview-challenge/blob/master/src/main/java/paytm/interview/PaytmInterviewChallengeApplication.java to start your application.
+After the application is running you can use the below URLs to checkout the UI.
+Some of the features that are NOT functional yet are:
+1. Employee create,update and delete.
+2. Assign reviews to employee for feedback.
+(Has a functional REST API)

+Use http://localhost:8080/employee/{empId} to see the employee view
+or use http://localhost:8080/admin to see the admin view

 Refer to project wiki detailed explanations.